 Irish Brown Bread

-- In a large bowl, add the whole wheat flow, quick-cooking oats, sugar, salt, and baking soda.
-Make a well in the center of the dry ingredients.
+- In a large mixing bowl, add dry ingredients, whole wheat flour, oats, sugar, salt, baking soda, and baking powder.

-In another small bowl, whisk the eggs and add the buttermilk to combine.
+- In another small bowl, whisk the eggs and add the buttermilk to combine.

 - Add the egg mixture into the well of the dry ingredients.
 Stir to combine the ingredients.